Justinfan827/Workout-planner/README.md

 `prod-sandbox`
 `prod-live`

-The main branch to work off is the `staging` branch.
-PR's should be opened against staging.
+The primary branch for development is `staging`, and Pull Requests (PRs) should be opened against this branch.
-Merging into `staging` will auto release to Ansa's `staging` environment Merging `staging` into `main` will auto release to Ansa's `prod-sandbox` environment.
-There is a github action to manually release to Ansa's `prod-live` environment.
+Merging changes into `staging` will automatically release to Ansa's `staging` environment.
+Merging `staging` into `main` will trigger a release to Ansa's `prod-sandbox` environment.
+Additionally, there is a GitHub Action available for manual releases to Ansa's `prod-live` environment.

 We use Supabase as our frontend's 'backend as a service' for all things necessary for db / auth.
 We use Vercel to deploy our frontend apps.